Hrodgeir/portfolio/README.md

-# Matthew Hodgson's Portfolio Website
+# Portfolio Website

 This is my portfolio website created in 2025 using Next.js and hosted via Vercel.

 # About

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a React project using [Next.js](https://nextjs.org) for SSR, TypeScript for logic, and Tailwind for styles.